For trustworthy, consumer-friendly regulation . . .

-Let's put a Democratic PSC to work for US!
+Let's put a DEMOCRATIC PSC to work for US!

 “We need a strong PSC to hold down consumer energy costs and to help contain climate damage, two threats to our quality of life.
 We deserve a PSC committed to transparent regulation and thoughtful energy policies for a prosperous, livable Alabama."